kairos-io/kairos/docs/content/reference/troubleshooting.md

 ## Root permission

-By default there is no root user set.
+By default, there is no root user set.
 A default user (`kairos`) is created and can use `sudo` without password authentication during LiveCD bootup.

 ## Get back the kubeconfig